odieatla/leetcoderuby/README.md

   watch out: 1001, 101

 Longest Common Prefix
-  watch: input array size 0, and BE CAREFUL about the DETAIL!
+  watch out: input array size 0, and BE CAREFUL about the DETAIL!
   Not complicated, but easy to get wrong.

+Remove Nth Node From End of List only go through list once